The World Wide Web or WWW was created in 1989. See a historical review from its birth until today.

 Amazon started out as a website that sold books, but expanded to sell much, much more and has grown into the world's largest online retailer.

 It was supposed to be called Googol, but a typo established the Google domain.
-This search engine quickly became one of the most popular tools for finding websites.
+This search engine quickly became one of the most popular to find web pages.

 1999-2003: The first blogging platforms were established

-Blogs were online diaries and journals and became the next big step in the World Wide Web. during the period 1999-2003.
+Blogs were online and magazines and became the new big step in the World Wide Web. during the period 1999-2003.

 The Blogger was one of the first notable blogging platforms founded in 1999 and allowed users to create online magazines based on template designs.